nktnet1/webview-kiosk/README.md

 Webview Kiosk is a free and open-source Android application for secure, kiosk-style web browsing.

-The app is designed for small businesses and device owners who are looking for a simpler alternative to Enterprise Mobility Management (EMM) or Mobile Device Management (MDM) systems.
+Designed for small businesses and device owners who are looking for a simple alternative to Enterprise Mobility Management (EMM) or Mobile Device Management (MDM) systems.

 ## Key Features

-- **Lock Task Mode (Pin):** prevent users from opening other apps or accessing the status bar.
-You can also enable the "Lock device when unpinning" android feature to further enhance security
+- **Lock Task Mode (Pin):** prevent users from accessing other features on your device such as other apps or the status bar
-- **Protected Settings:** protect app settings with biometrics or device credentials
+- **Protected Settings:** all configurations are secured with biometrics or device credentials
-- **URL Filtering:** supports regex-based blacklist and whitelist to control web access
+- **URL Filtering:** use regular expression to control web access through blacklisting and whitelisting
-- **Export/Import:** allow for backups of settings & configurations
+- **Export/Import:** allows for the backup and restore of user settings and configurations
+- **Local files:** display an image, audio, video, or HTML file in kiosk mode from your device

+## Additional Permissions

+The Android permissions below are **optional**, and their corresponding features are **disabled in the app settings by default**:

+- CAMERA
+- RECORD_AUDIO
+- ACCESS_FINE_LOCATION
+- ACCESS_COARSE_LOCATION

+You should only enable them if they are needed by your website or web application.

+These permissions will not be used for any other purpose.

 ## Installation Notes